 What separates Discord from other platforms?

-That versatility has led large groups of users to embrace Discord as a place to meet and chat with people who have similar interest, not just friends.
+That versatility has led large groups of users to embrace Discord as a place to meet and chat with people who have similar interests, not just friends.
 It’s part communications app, part social media portal.
 While the chat room side of the app, in which users can join public or private “servers,” is probably its most popular, it also provides a social forum that’s great for organizing people to play games as well.
 Essentially, you don’t need video games to make Discord useful — it’s extremely handy for joining with groups of friends on a private server or meeting like-minded folks on public ones.

 When you create a Discord server, you can configure it in a multitude of ways by setting up different roles for members, such as creating roles for other administrators and moderators or creating a special role for your most active members.
-Setting up different member roles has a number of benefits for your server including making it easier to manage your server, rewarding members for being active, as well as providing different access permissions.
+Setting up different member roles has a number of benefits for your server, including making it easier to manage your server, rewarding members for being active, and providing different access permissions.

 Discord is also accessible through a number of means, which makes it easy to use even if you’re not sitting in front of a gaming PC.
-The app has a downloadable PC program you can run on your computer — which is the handy, lightweight version best for running in the background while you play games — as well as a web-based version and a mobile version, and a beta version on consoles.
+The app has a downloadable PC program you can run on your computer — which is the handy, lightweight version best for running in the background while you play games — as well as a web-based version, a mobile version, and a beta version on consoles.
 That means you can interact with people in your Discord chat servers from basically anywhere, extending the social capabilities of the app.

 Find a server (or make one)

 You can be a part of multiple servers at a time, making Discord a hub for social interaction.
-You might have one private server for you and your friends specifically, so you can coordinate before playing a game, while also being a part of several public servers (we joined the local Pokémon Go Discord server to try to find people to raid with, for example).
+You might have one private server for you and your friends specifically so you can coordinate before playing a game while also being a part of several public servers (we joined the local Pokémon Go Discord server to try to find people to raid with, for example).
 There’s no limit on how many servers you can be a part of.
 You can easily switch from server to server at will.
 The list of your servers is always displayed on the left side of the app, and choosing your destination is simply a matter of clicking one or another.

-Joining a server is as easy as clicking a link, though, generally speaking, you need to be invited first.
+Joining a server is as easy as clicking a link — though, generally speaking, you need to be invited first.
 Many servers are public and available through Discord’s search function — for instance, Pokémon Go players in Los Angeles have a public “PoGo LA” server to coordinate playing the game in their city, and anybody can join it.
-Discord also recently added “verified servers” — official servers created by game studios and other notable entities that serve as official community forums for fans to chat with each other and with game developers.
+Discord also has special verified servers — official servers created by game studios and other notable entities that serve as official community forums for fans to chat with each other and with game developers.